Social Contribution Activities

 In FY2022, the club jointly produced a dance video titled “Dance for Running Faster with NOBY” in collaboration with Sompo Japan Insurance Inc. The dance incorporates elements of the program offered in the “NOBY T&F CLUB” course.
 In July 2021, the club started to offer “coaching sessions for dancing / track and field” based on the content mainly at elementary schools.

 The NOBY T&F Club will continue to provide a wide variety of exercise programs, thereby aiming to become a comprehensive community sports club where a broad range of citizens, from children to the elderly, can become familiar with and enjoy sports.

-The Daigas Group actively contributes to the healthy growth of children and the vitalization and advancement of society through club and circle activities.
-The Daigas track and field club holds “kids’ time trials” and coaching sessions for running track, while the baseball club coaches kids in baseball.
+The Daigas Group actively contributes to the healthy growth of children and the vitalization and advancement of society through club activities.
+The Daigas athletic club holds coaching sessions for track and field, while the baseball club coaches kids in baseball.

 Also, for the local community, the Osaka Gas Track and Field Club holds joint marathon training sessions for amateur runners, and the Osaka Gas Baseball Club implements the “Heart Ball Project.”
 The project aims to revitalize the local community by asking welfare workshops to repair broken baseballs and donating repaired balls to local high school baseball teams, as well as to contribute to the environment through recycling of baseballs.
 Also, as part of its efforts to support the employment of people with disabilities, the Daigas Group asks welfare workshops in the area damaged by the Hokkaido Eastern Iburi Earthquake to make “original SDG badges” from broken bats of the Baseball Club.